Elbit Hermes 900: Operators

 Indian variant is to be designated as Adani Drishti-10 Starliner and co-manufactured with Adani Defence & Aerospace.
 Orders for 4 units placed in March 2023 with 2 each for the Indian Army and the Indian Navy.
 Two were delivered to Navy on 10 January and 4 December 2024, respectively.
 Deployed at NAE Porbandar, Gujarat with INAS 343.
 First UAV for the Army was delivered on 18 June 2024 and is deployed at Bathinda base, Punjab.

-On 14 Jan 2025 an Indian Navy Hermes 900 crashed near Porbandar Gujrat during flight.
+On 14 Jan 2025 an Indian Navy Hermes 900 crashed near Porbandar, Gujarat during flight.
 This was one of the two delivered Hermes in December 2024.
+One drone was operating with the Navy as of Jan 2026 while it plans to induct 10 such drones.